Alan Cockrell: Football career

 Twice named first-team all state, Cockrell led Joplin, Missouri's Parkwood High School Bears football team to a 31–3 record during his three years as starting quarterback.
-An outstanding athlete, Cockrell could pass (3,499 yards and 44 touchdowns), run (1,541 yards and 36 touchdowns), and even kick (154 extra points and eight field goals).
+Cockrell would pass (3,499 yards and 44 touchdowns), run (1,541 yards and 36 touchdowns), and even kick (154 extra points and eight field goals).

 Cockrell led the Bears' offensive attack to an undefeated season (14–0 – outscoring opponents 653–33) and the Missouri State Class 4A High School Championship in 1980, despite being one of the smallest schools in Class 4A.
 That team has recently been inducted into the Joplin Area Sports Hall of Fame, alongside the likes of NASCAR's Jamie McMurray.
 Heavily recruited by several schools, he chose to attend the University of Tennessee.

 Under head coach Johnny Majors, Cockrell became the first true freshman ever to start at quarterback for the Volunteers in 1981.
 In the fifth game into the season, he suffered a major knee injury against the Auburn Tigers and his future became uncertain.
 One of the first football players to come back from such major knee damage, he led the Vols in the 1982 (6–5–1) and 1983 (9–3) seasons, culminating in a 30–23 victory over the Maryland Terrapins (led by future NFL standout Boomer Esiason) in the inaugural Florida Citrus Bowl (now Capital One Bowl).
 The victory was a great ending for Cockrell, as it would be his last game at the University of Tennessee.
 He was soon to be a first round draft pick by the San Francisco Giants.